Indochina Link Vietnam

 CriterionDecree 132/2020Decree 20/2025

-For cross-border transactions, FDI entities face additional scrutiny.
-The General Department of Taxation examines whether intercompany financing arrangements meet arm’s length standards under transfer pricing rules.
-The key risk for FDI entities is that debt-based related party classifications now require reassessment of historical loan agreements and shareholder advances that were previously treated as unrelated party transactions.
-Establishing proper Vietnam accounting compliance requirements frameworks ensures accurate classification from the outset.
+Cross-border transactions face additional scrutiny.
+The General Department of Taxation examines whether intercompany financing meets arm’s length standards.
+The risk: historical loan agreements and shareholder advances treated as unrelated now require reassessment under Decree 20’s expanded definition.
+Proper VAS compliance frameworks help ensure accurate classification from the outset.

 • Related party identification: legal name, tax code, jurisdiction